Wellness Guide: Mindset, Nourishment & Movement

 Mindset

-Your mindset and your emotions matter - how you talk to yourself, talk to others, and feel in your body will have a huge impact on the reality you’re manifesting.
+Your mindset and your emotions matter - how you talk to yourself, talk to others, and how you feel in your body will have a huge impact on the reality you’re manifesting.
 Whatever you have right now in this moment, is what your past self thought about, talked about, and actioned on.
 So you want to be mindful of how you are thinking, speaking, and acting NOW for your future self.
 Here are the key mindset principles that I believe lead to a healthy and vibrant body:

 1. Think positive and loving thoughts about yourself.
 If you are down on yourself, you’ll create more of your current reality.
 Whatever you focus on and give your energy to, you create.
 This isn’t about bypassing negativity - which leads me to the next point.